By Tom · Published Sep. 27th, 2021 · Updated Aug. 4th, 2025

 Extensions

 You can extend this hike by 1km if you continue around the headland a short way and take the next path up the hill.
 We didn’t do this as we were very hungry.
-There is also an option to continue along to Platboom parking area another 4km further, to see some beautiful sand dunes.
+There is also an option to continue on to Platboom parking area another 4km further, to see some beautiful sand dunes.
 But it is not a round trail, so you have to hike back the same way, and the trail can be slightly flooded in wet weather.

 If you enjoyed this hike, check out our Cape Point Guide for an overview of other great hikes in the area, plus more things to do in the national park.
+Or for much more, read our South Africa Guide.